tytydraco/yessleep/out/I_thought_my_wife_was_cheating_on_me_Its_worse.md

 The dog's body started glowing red.

 As the song reached its chorus.
 The dog's body started thrashing.
-Mutating in a creature more fowl than I had ever seen.
+Mutating in a creature more foul than I had ever seen.

 When the creature shrieked, the crowd cheered.